Annual Gathering 2016

 The Open Gate is in a period of transition and re-organisation.
 The opportunities for volunteering are therefore currently under review.
 Further details will appear here in due course.

-The Community's regular income comes from subscriptions, sales of books, CDs and crafts, and accommodation provided by the Open Gate and Shalom.
+The Community's regular income comes from subscriptions, sales of books, CDs and crafts, and accommodation provided by the Open Gate.
 While this might keep us ticking over, we do need donations if we are to engage in any projects or expand our mission.